Affiliate Faculty

 Molly Jones-Lewis is a social and cultural historian of ancient medicine.
 Her research focuses on the ways in which doctors and medical theories functioned within the multicultural environment of the Roman Empire, and she has published on poison and political theory in Pliny the Elder, the role of the Libyan Psylloi in the Roman medical marketplace, and the way that ancient theories of ethnicity were used to justify Roman policy on the Germania border.
 Her ongoing projects focus on theories of ethnicity, the doctor in Roman law, and applying a de-colonizing lens to ancient scientific literature.
 Pliny the elder is her favorite Roman.

 Dr. Jones-Lewis teaches Latin language at all levels for the MEMS program and has directed independent studies in medieval Latin and the reception of Greek medicine in the writings of medieval Arabic physicians.
 Her Ancient Medicine, Warfare in the Ancient World, and Magic & Witchcraft in the Ancient World courses all cover material foundational to understanding the science and technology of the Middle Ages.
-She is trained in early music performance and plays recorder (well) and viola da gamba (poorly but cheerfully) with the Collegium here at UMBC.
+She, along with Lindsay Johnson, teaches UMBC’s summer course in Experimental Archaeology.
+She is trained in early music performance and plays recorder with the Collegium here at UMBC.

 Melissa Kutner